10 Best Water Storage Containers of 2022 – Reviews & Top Picks

 Instead of a bottle or jug, this is really a water bucket.
 It’s soft but very strong and durable, made from 500D Tarpaulin with double-stitched and sealed seams.
 And you can count on it to be 100% BPA-free, so it’s completely safe to drink from.

 Most of this product is very well thought out.
 When you go to pour water, a small loop at the bottom gives you some leverage so the bag doesn’t collapse.
 You can even get a with a lid, but we were disappointed to find out that the lid doesn’t seal.
 It would be great if the lid sealed in some way and could hold the water in during transport.
+All in all, this is the best plastic water container we have reviewed this year.

 2. WaterStorageCube Collapsible Water Container – Best Value